-Japan is one of the most exciting places in the world for online sellers.
-As well as being the third largest ecommerce market in the world with excellent logistics infrastructure and a domestic population that has significant purchasing power, consumers have a strong appetite for Western products that are localized and marketed in the right way!
+As well as being the fourth largest ecommerce market in the world with excellent logistics infrastructure and a domestic population that has significant purchasing power, consumers have a strong appetite for Western products that are localized and marketed in the right way!

 From the traditional barriers to entry that typically deter online merchants to the key opportunities that exist here, below is our window into the world of ecommerce in Japan.